3liz/qjazz/README.md

 QJazz is a suite of QGIS based services including:

 * QGIS server as microservices and proxy
 * OGC Processes server on top of QGIS processing
-* QGIS print server

 This is as set of modules for deploying QGIS based servers and processing services as OGC processes compliant API